Star Wars Font

 Soloist font

 If you see the image preview, you will surely recognize where this font comes from.
 Soloist Font was designed by Daniel Zadorozny, and it looks like the font used to design the promotional poster for the movie Han Solo: A Star Wars Story.
-Although this is not one of the best or most popular films in the franchise, we can say that the genre design they used has expanded the world of possibilities for fans of Star Wars typefaces.
+Although this is not one of the best or most popular films in the franchise, we can say that the genre design they used has expanded the world of possibilities for fans of Star Wars fonts.

 Soloist Font is free for personal use only.